AshOfCreativity/TimerAssistant/README.md

 ## Offline Use

 This application works completely offline.
-Once installed, no internet connection is required.
+Once downloaded, no internet connection is required.

-## Files Description

-- `timer_app.py` - Main application with GUI
-- `timer_manager.py` - Timer management logic
-- `command_interpreter.py` - Natural language command processing
-- `command_parser.py` - Command parsing utilities
-- `alert_manager.py` - Sound alert management

 ## Troubleshooting

 ### No Sound Alerts

-1. Verify Sox is installed:
-   - Windows: Run `sox --version` in Command Prompt
-   - Linux/macOS: Run `sox --version` in Terminal
+The application uses built-in sound alerts.
+If you don't hear alerts:
-2. Check system sound settings
+1. Check Windows sound settings
-3. The application will fall back to visual alerts if sound is unavailable

-### Python Installation Issues
+2. Ensure speakers/headphones are connected and working
+3. Try adjusting system volume

+### Application Won't Start

+1. Make sure you're running on Windows 10/11 (for .exe)
+2. Try running as administrator (for .exe)
+3. Check Windows Defender/antivirus isn't blocking the application (for .exe)
-- Ensure Python is in your system PATH
+4. Ensure Python is in your system PATH (Linux/macOS)
-- Try running with `python3` instead of `python` on Linux/macOS
+5. Try running with `python3` instead of `python` on Linux/macOS
-- Verify tkinter is installed (included with official Python distributions)
+6. Verify tkinter is installed (included with official Python distributions)

+## Support

+For issues or feature requests, please create an issue in the project repository.